Customize data tracking

 Important

 The client ID and user ID shouldn’t be confused with one another as they track different things.
 The client ID tracks a distinct combination of browser and device, while the user ID tracks a distinct user.
-While basing the client ID on only the userId is technically possible, it isn’t recommended since it would ultimately alter the semantic of visits and hamper tracking of different browser clients.
+While basing the client ID on only the userId is technically possible, it’s not recommended since it would ultimately alter the semantic of visits and hamper tracking of different browser clients.

 Note